laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-08-spie/index.md

 ---
-title: 'Adaptive Sparse Spike Coding : applications of Neuroscience to the compression of natural images'
-authors:
-- Laurent U Perrinet
-date: '2008-01-01'
-publishDate: '2024-08-06T07:35:49.244469Z'
-publication_types:
-- paper-conference
-publication: '*Optical and Digital Image Processing Conference 7000 - Proceedings of SPIE Volume 7000, 7 - 11 April 2008*'
-abstract: "If modern computers are sometimes superior to cognition in some specialized tasks such as playing chess or browsing a large database, they can't beat the efficiency of biological vision for such simple tasks as recognizing a relative or following an object in a complex background.
+abstract: 'If modern computers are sometimes superior to cognition in some specialized tasks such as playing chess or browsing a large database, they can''t beat the efficiency of biological vision for such simple tasks as recognizing a relative or following an object in a complex background.
 We present in this paper our attempt at outlining the dynamical, parallel and event-based representation for vision in the architecture